RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Color hex modifiers now allow for overriding opacity if the hex code is 8 digits in length. (the last two digits representing opacity)

+## Fixes
+- Fixed most parent settings in Prefab Objects not being read from the .lsb files.

 # snapshot-2025.5.12 - (pre-1.7.0) [May 12, 2025]

 ## Features